evoldoers/machineboss/README.md

 This example implements the DNA storage code of [Goldman _et al_](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3672958/).

-To encode we use prefix search (`--prefix-encode`), rather than beam search, which is unreliable in this case (it terminates prematurely):
+To encode we use beam search (`--beam-encode`).
+We could also use prefix search, but beam search is generally much faster:

 ~~~~
-boss --preset bintern --preset terndna --input-chars 1010101 --prefix-encode
+boss --preset bintern --preset terndna --input-chars 1010101 --beam-encode
 ~~~~

-To decode we can use beam search (or prefix search, but beam search is generally much faster):
+To decode we can use beam search too:

 ~~~~
 boss --preset bintern --preset terndna --output-chars CGATATGC --beam-decode